Medically Reviewed by Angelique J. Pillar, M.D.

 The type, severity, and cause of your conjunctival cyst will play a role in what is the best treatment option for you.
 A conjunctival cyst can make it feel like you have something in your eye and also make it difficult to open and close your eyelid.

-When a conjunctival cyst is impairing your quality of life, it is time to seek out a medical intervention.
+When a conjunctival cyst on the eyeball is impairing your quality of life, it is time to seek out a medical intervention.
 Surgery for removing a conjunctival cyst is generally minor and minimally invasive, performed as a same-day in-office procedure.

 Talk with your doctor about your situation, so you can determine the best and safest way to manage or remove your conjunctival cyst.